Dr Bill Frankland, acclaimed allergy expert who popularised the pollen count is one of Imperial’s oldest alumni at 108.

 A pioneer in the field of allergy, Dr Frankland has helped transform our understanding of allergies during his 70-year long career in medicine, based mostly at St Mary’s Hospital.

 Dr Frankland completed his medical studies at The Queen's College, Oxford and St Mary's Hospital Medical School, which later became part of Imperial College London after a merger in 1988.

-Speaking from his care home near Barbican, Dr Frankland who turns 108 today, puts his longevity down to luck:
+Speaking from his care home near Barbican, Dr Frankland who turns 108 on 19 March, puts his longevity down to luck:

 “I like to think the reason I’ve lived so long is that I’ve got 'guardian angels'!
 I’ve come close to death so many times – from the 1918 Spanish Flu pandemic, three and a half years spent as a Japanese Prisoner of War, to experiencing anaphylaxis following a tropical insect bite – but somehow I’ve always managed to miss it and that’s why I’m still here.”

 As a child growing up in the Lake District, Dr Frankland experienced the spread of the Spanish flu – a pandemic which lasted from 1918-1920 after soldiers fighting in World War One returned home and brought the disease with them.

 “I remember my uncle from Yorkshire who was a teacher so wasn’t required to join military service caught the virus in 1919 – he died four days later.
 I recall family members saying, ‘It would be much better if he died fighting for his country’ which was indicative of the time.”

 It’s great to see scientists such as those at Imperial, working so quickly to help tackle the pandemic Dr Bill Frankland